Cameron Douglas: Release from prison

 On August 1, 2016, Douglas was released early from prison and transferred to a halfway house in New York City after seven years behind bars, with two of the seven years in segregated housing.

 Personal life

 His book, Long Way Home, is about his experiences after being convicted on drug charges.
-He has set up an account on Instagram, where his first post was an image of the phrase "Be the energy you want to attract."

-Douglas is in a longtime relationship with Viviane Thibes.
-The couple have two children, a daughter named Lua Izzy (born 2017) and a son named Ryder (born 2020).
+From 2016 to 2024, Douglas was in a relationship with Viviane Thibes.
+They have two children, a daughter born in 2017 and a son born in 2020.